vickmuir/Backup/faqs.md

 ## Is the 32-bit version of EVault for Windows 8 still supported?
 {: faq}

-No. The 32-bit version of the backup software agent was retired along with Windows Server 2008 Standard and Datacenter Editions in March, 2017.
+No. The 32-bit version of the backup software agent was retired along with Windows Server 2008 Standard and Datacenter Editions in March 2017.